My Approach to Helping

 The most important guiding principle for me is integrity.
 On one hand, that means always bearing in mind the role you have assigned me: to be of real (and lasting) help.
-My actions - to the best of my ability - should never interfere with that.
+My actions?to the best of my abilities?should never interfere with that.
 But integrity also means something else: to be consistent in my beliefs and interventions.
-For example, if I meet with one member of a couple separately, I strive to remain consistent in my approach, even if some of my responses may be unwelcome in the short-term; again, my goal is to be of real and lasting use to you.
-Overall, behaving with integrity means that I try to be as honest and direct as possible, while maintaining compassion and empathy.
-At times, that can be a balancing act.
+For example, if I meet with one member of a couple separately, I strive to remain honest in my approach, even if some of my response may be unwelcome in the short-term.
+Again, my goal is to be of real and lasting use to you.
+Overall, behaving with integrity means that I try to be as authentic and direct as possible while maintaining compassion and empathy.
+At times, that is quite the balancing act.

 Important Factors for Choosing a Therapist

-It is essential that you believe that the therapist's missionagenda for the therapy is congruent with yours; and that he or she employs the methodology and has the skills to help you achieve your therapeutic goals.
+It is essential you believe that the therapist's mission or agenda for therapy is congruent with yours, and that heshe employs the methodology and has the skills to help you achieve your goals.

 The Duration and Frequency of Therapy

-The simplest answer is that, ideally, therapy continues as long as it's useful to the client.
-Specifically, the duration of a productive therapy can range between two months and five or even more years - meeting weekly or, sometimes, biweekly.
-Ultimately, the client - of course - determines when the therapy is complete.
-If we have been working in a productive, collaborative manner, it's likely that it will also feel "right" to me, when the client decides to suspend therapy.
-I say "suspend" rather than "stop" because clients will periodically return (sometimes years later) when they feel that there is a need.
+The simplest answer is that, ideally therapy continues as long as it's useful to the client.
+Specifically, the duration of a productive therapy can range between two months and five or more years?meeting weekly or, sometimes, biweekly.
+Ultimately, the client of course determines when the therapy is complete.
+If we have been working in a productive & collaborative manner, it's likely that it will also feel "right" to me when the client decides to suspend.
+I say suspend rather than stop because my clients will periodically return (sometimes years later) when they feel that there is a need.